NetApp/terraform-provider-netapp-ontap/docs/data-sources/storage_qtrees.md

   StorageQtrees data source
 ---

-# netapp-ontap_qtrees (Data Source)
+# Data Source qtrees

-Retreive one or more qtrees by filter
+Retreives one or more qtrees by filter

 ## Supported Platforms
 * On-perm ONTAP system 9.6 or higher